 Be patient while your teenager adjusts to expat life

 As you go through your own adjustment period it can be easy to forget to recognise and listen to your teenager's worries.
-Research shows that active listening can help lower stress and anxiety in the individuals expressing their concerns.
+Research shows that and anxiety in the individuals expressing their concerns.
 No matter how small their worries may seem.
 Practising active listening when your teenager voices their concerns can help them come to terms with their new home.

 Dedicate time to overcome any language barriers